Sruthin86/copilot/README.md

 ```
 - Get the titanic dataset and read the dataframe
 ```
-# Titanic data set and set the url to the location of the data
+# Assign Titanic dataset url to a variable

 # Read the data into a pandas dataframe